 Accommodation in Rudranath

-As Rudranath is situated at a heigher altitude, so there are no hotels and restaurants, there are aashrams maintained by the temple committee.
-Tourists can also carry their own camping equipment like tents etc. they can camp near the temple under the clear night sky.
+As Rudranath is situated at a higher altitude, so there are no hotels and restaurants there are ashrams maintained by the temple committee.
+Tourists can also carry their own camping equipment like tents etc, they can camp near the temple under the clear night sky.
 Accommodation options are available at Punar Bugyal, Sagar village, Lyuti Bugyal and Urgam.

 Food Guide Rudranath

-Rudranath is at a height of, 2200 meters, so there are no hotels and restaurants.
-The only option for food items and meals is to carry them with yourself.
+Rudranath is at a height of 2200 meters, so there are no hotels or restaurants.
+The only option for food items and meals is to carry them with you.
 You can carry snacks and packaged food.

-Rudranath is popular for the following activities – Panch Kedars, Pilgrimage, Shiva Temple, Trekking, Yoga and Meditation, Relegion and National monuments.
+Rudranath is popular for the following activities: Panch Kedars, Pilgrimage, Shiva Temple, Trekking, Yoga and Meditation, Religion and National monuments.